Power BI: Unicode Characters in Visualizations

 Step 5: Create DAX Measures

-Now that we have numeric values in the STATUS NUMERIC column, these can be used in two new DAX measures to map to Unicode characters and hex color codes.
+With numeric values now in the STATUS NUMERIC column, they can be used by two DAX measures: one returns a Unicode character and the other returns a hexadecimal color value.

 1. From the Home ribbon, click New measure.